stephlee3/BARTlearner/README.md

 ```
 T_learner = function(X, z, y, ndpost = 200, seed = 1)
 ```
-Your input is `X` matrix of baseline covariates , $z$ vector of treatment assignment, $y$ vector of outcome, `ndpost` the number of posterior draws after burn in, `seed` the random seed.
+Your input is `X` matrix of baseline covariates , `z` vector of treatment assignment, `y` vector of outcome, `ndpost` the number of posterior draws after burn in, `seed` the random seed.
 Your output is `tau.pred.mat` the matrix of posterior sampling for treatment effect estimation (each row is a posterior draw, each column is an observation) and `tau.pred` the vector of means of posterior sampling matrix.

 ## Evaluation